|Allegro CL version 10.0|

 cg-user(25): :help :proc Prints the state for the argument PROCESSES, or sys:*all-processes* if none.
 Each argument may be a process object, the name of a process, or a form to evaluate yielding a process or name.
 The columns printed for each process are: P `*' if the process' thread status is set to be profiled.
 Id The OS identifier of the associated thread Bix The Bindstack index of the process's bindstack Dis The number of times this process has been resumed by the scheduler since the previous report.
 Sec The total cpu time consumed by this process (approximate). dSec The cpu time consumed by this process since the last report.
 Priority The integer process priority.
 State Inactive, runnable, or waiting.
 These are followed by the process name, the process whostate (if any), and a list of arrest reasons (if any).
 The output is sorted on the dSec column, most cpu-intensive first. cg-user(26):

 The arguments to the process commands (:focus, :arrest, :unarrest, and :processes) are evaluated.
-A process may be identified by the process object itself, by a variable bound to the process object, or by the process' name.
+A process may be identified by the process object itself, by a variable bound to the process object, by a form that evaluates to a process object or name, or by the process' name.
 Process names are strings.
 Since process names are often long, these top-level commands will accept an unambiguous initial substring of a process name.
 If the abbreviation is ambiguous, the command will be aborted.
 (Note that some commands, such as :arrest, process their arguments sequentially.
 In these cases, all arguments preceding the one causing the error will have been processed.
 Any arguments following the ambiguous argument will not be processed.)
 Process names and abbreviations are case-sensitive.
 Thus "Thinker" is different from "thinker".

 When Allegro CL is run using the Emacs-Lisp interface, a background process entering the debugger will automatically create a new Lisp listener buffer in which to debug the broken process.
 This eliminates much of the need for the focus mechanism, although it is still an appropriate tool to investigate the state of a background process that is not in a break.